DaeguDude/Etch-a-Sketch-TOP/README.md

     ~1.
 Create the divs using JavaScript… don’t try making them by hand with copy and pasting in your html file!~

-    2. Best to put your grid squares inside another "container" div(that one can go directly in your html)
+    ~2.
+Best to put your grid squares inside another "container" div(that one can go directly in your html)~

     3. There are several diffrent ways to make the divs appear as a grid(versus just one on each line) feel free to use any or play with each of them: